Inverse scattering for waveguides in topological insulators

-where This subset of scattering data is sufficient to uniquely reconstruct the potential while remaining amenable to explicit inversion formulas.
-We will also see from the numerical illustrations in Section~\ref{sec:incomplete data} that other scattering data may also be used and, in some cases, improve the stability of the reconstructions.
+This subset of scattering data is sufficient to uniquely reconstruct the potential while remaining amenable to explicit inversion formulas.
+We will see from the numerical illustrations in Section~\ref{sec:incomplete data} that other scattering data may be used and, in some cases, improve reconstructions.

 To measure the size of the Hermite coefficients of $V$ and of the corresponding scattering data $S$, we introduce the following weighted $\ell^1$ norms.
-For $n\in\N^+\cup\{\infty\}$ and a sequence $a=(a_s)_{s=0}^n$, we set
+For $N\in\N^+\cup\{\infty\}$ and a sequence $a=(a_s)_{s=0}^N$, we set